-We are not in favour of petitioning even Labour M.P.'s to move in a matter of this kind, for if they were really one hundredth part of what they profess to be-the representatives of the working class-they would have fought a case of this kind long ago, even though the principal victim is uncompromisingly anti-parliamentarian. . . .
+We are not in favour of petitioning even Labour M.P.'s to move in a matter of this kind, for if they were really one hundredth part of what they profess to be-the representatives of the working class-they would have fought a ease of this kind long ago, even though the principal victim is uncompromisingly anti-parliamentarian. . . .

 A man who bravely spoke for the dispossesed and browbeaten, is eating his heart out in a prison cell and his friends are powerless to help him because they lack the means.
 Gallacher once assured me that instead of "getting used to it." to adopt the familiar expression, prison life becomes more horrible each time one returns to it.
 Aldred has already suffered over three years and has been in prison now for seven months on a ridiculous charge.
 What kind of a hell, physically and mentally, must it be to an active minded, cultured man?
 Try to conjure it for yourself.
-Try to be sentient for any sake, to ieel what others feel, and do something to save further suffering on his part.
+Try to be sentient for any sake, to teel what others feel, and do something to save further suffering on his part.
 Don't shake your heads and piously commiserate, and don't take pity on Aldred the Martyr.
 Aldred can dispense with pity, he can keep his back up, and pity is for those who can't. . . .

-As a penalty for active service in the class war we might excusably ignore the loss of a warrior.
-As the phrase goes, "he only got what he dared for."
+As a penalty for active service in the class war As the phrase goes, "he only got what he dared for."
 But Aldred's case is different.
 He got more than he dared for.
 In his case it is a fact of utnost importance to remember that the punishment does not fit the offence.
-As long as the Casson are leaded with heavens instead. men like Carson are loaded with honours instead of being shot as traitors to the realm, the persecution of Aldred is transparently an act of revenge on the part of the animated carrion who control the capitalist system. . .
+As long as men like Carson are loaded with honours instead of being shot as traitors to the realm, the persecution of Aldred is transparently an act of revenge on the part of the animated carrion who control the capitalist system. . . .